cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-05-04_05-00-00_testnet-introduction-en.md

 Also, note that:

--  With the Vasil upgrade, the *D* parameter will be removed since block production is now fully decentralized, and this will prevent re-federation.
+-  With the Vasil hard fork on mainnet, the *D* parameter will be removed since block production is now fully decentralized, and this will prevent re-federation.
 -   If you are an SPO, you now need to create your operational certificate using cold.counter +1.
 The `OpCert` must be exactly one more than the previously used one.
 -   The `minUTxO` formula is now calculated using original bytes instead of `lovelacePerUTxOWord`.
--   Note that when installing the Cardano node, it is now essential to install the `secp256k1` library.
+-   When installing the Cardano node, it is now essential to install the `secp256k1` library.
 See [node installation details here](https://github.com/input-output-hk/cardano-node/blob/master/doc/getting-started/install.md/).

 **Feedback**